CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 -- Exercise:
 x xor y = {!!}
 ```

+mvrnote: recall what xor means here?

+mvrnote: multi-line goals are not allowed, consider modifying this exercise

 Agda considers definitions with names that contain underscores
 specially, and lets us use them in two ways: either literally like any